Perpetuum mobile as a commission for Bad Karlshafen 2017

 At six venues, old and new stories of the peretuum mobile intertwine.
 The futurist Paul Scheerbart visualizes his “world of the perpeh” onto facades by means of a crazy projection apparatus.
 A lecture performance combines a virtuoso game of light and shadow, conjuring up the madness of a machine that is spinning ever faster and faster.
 In an impressive experiment, visitors can admire the so-called “butterfly effect”.
 Ten books of different sizes are positioned after one another.
 And when, in the end, a tiny book triggeres a chain reaction and topples a nearly two meter tall book, the madness is palpable.
 In front of a big cross, “Ms. Mehr” muses on a world without God.
 She celebrates the multi-machine “Perpetuum mobile”.
 Printers are constantly duplicating shareholding certificates of this new invention, raising the key question: Don’t we all want a little bit more?

-The accompanying exhibition PERPETUUM MOBILE was shown from May to October 2017 in Bad Karlshafen.
+The accompanying exhibition PERPETUUM MOBILE was shown in Bad Karlshafen from May-October 2017.

 TEAM